Quantum-coherent mixtures of causal relations: Introduction

 Unraveling the causal mechanisms that explain observed correlations is an important problem in any field that uses statistical data.
-For instance, a positive correlation between the damage done by a fire and the number of fire fighters on scene does not imply that the firefighters caused the damage.
+For example, a positive correlation between the damage done by a fire and the number of fire fighters on scene does not imply that the firefighters caused the damage.
 Discovering causal relations has applications ranging from epidemiology and genetics to economics and policy analysis~\cite{Pearl_book,Spirtes_book}.
-Similarly, understanding causality in a quantum world may provide new resources as we gain control over increasingly complex quantum systems.
-Entanglement has been shown to provide a quantum advantage for causal inference in certain causal scenarios \cite{RiedEtAl_2015}.
-Moreover, the causal approach has recently gained prominence in the analysis of Bell's theorem and generalizations thereof~\cite{Fritz_2012,WoodSpekkens_2015, ChavesEtAl_2014, ChavesEtAl_2015}.
+Causal explanation is also playing an increasingly important role in quantum physics.
+It has recently gained prominence in the analysis of Bell's theorem and generalizations thereof~\cite{Fritz_2012,WoodSpekkens_2015, ChavesEtAl_2014, ChavesEtAl_2015}.
+Furthermore, causal structure is a close proxy for the structure of space-time in general relativity, and it has been suggested that we will have to abandon the notion of definite causal structure and instead allow superpositions thereof in order to develop a theory of quantum gravity~\cite{MarkopoulouSmolin_1998, Hardy_2007b}.
+Understanding causality in a quantum world may provide new resources for future quantum technologies as we gain control over increasingly complex quantum systems.
+For instance, entanglement has been shown to provide a quantum advantage for causal inference in certain causal scenarios \cite{RiedEtAl_2015}.

-When two time-ordered variables are found to be statistically correlated, there are different causal mechanisms that could explain this.
+Classically, when two time-ordered variables are found to be statistically correlated, there are different causal mechanisms that could explain this.
 It could be that the early variable causally influences the later one, or that both are effects of a common cause.
 Alternatively, the relation could be either cause-effect or common-cause with certain probabilities.
-Most generally, there may be cause-effect and common-cause mechanisms acting simultaneously, that is, a {\em physical} (as opposed to probabilistic) mixture of the two mechanisms.
+Most generally, there may be cause-effect and common-cause mechanisms acting simultaneously.
+We refer to this as a {physical} (as opposed to probabilistic) mixture of the two mechanisms.